julioarp/julioarp.github.io/index.md

 I am an applied microeconomist with over 7 years of experience leveraging economic theory, econometric analysis, and cost-benefit methodologies to assess and enhance the impact of development projects.

-I am currently an impact evaluation consultant at the Inter-American Development Bank and an External Faculty Affiliate at the Ostrom Workshop at Indiana University.
+I am currently an Operations Specialist at the Inter-American Development Bank and an External Faculty Affiliate at the Ostrom Workshop at Indiana University.

 I am skilled in translating complex data into actionable insights to improve policy effectiveness and project outcomes.
 I have experience in international organizations, academia and government.